 We were authorised as a statutory commissioning body in April 2013, with a number of conditions and directions we had to meet before we could take on full commissioning responsibilities.
-We have worked hard to address these and have now assumed full responsibility for our statutory functions.
+We have worked hard to address these and we are now confident that from April 2014 we will be able to assume full responsibility for our statutory functions.